Broadcasting on Adversarial Multiple Access Channels: Adversarial Packet Injection

 The quantitative restrictions on packet generation and injections are formulated as adversarial models.
 The adversaries we consider are all specializations of the leaky-bucket concept.
 The behavior of an adversary can be understood as an \emph{execution}, which proceeds through consecutive rounds.
-At each round of such an execution, the adversary first generates packets and next injects these packets into stations. \emph{Generation} means producing a finite number of packets at a round. \emph{Injection} denotes enqueuing each generated packet into a queue at some station.
+At each round of such an execution, the adversary first generates packets and next injects these packets into stations. \emph{Generation} means producing a finite number of packets in a round. \emph{Injection} denotes enqueuing each generated packet into a queue at some station.

-Adversarial models provide a framework that allows to study worst-case performance of broadcasting, but we can build randomness into an adversarial model to capture average performance as well.
+Adversarial models provide a framework that allows to study the worst-case performance of broadcasting, which is its greatest appeal.
+We can build randomness into an adversarial model to capture average performance as well.
 An adversary that has either the process of generation of packets or their injection determined randomly is called \emph{randomized} and otherwise it is \emph{worst case}.
 The leaky-bucket adversarial paradigm will be considered for both the worst-case and randomized-case senses.
-An adversary may have an upper bound on the number of stations activated at a round as an additional parameter, in particular, it could be $k$-activating, for an integer $k>0$.
+An adversary may have an upper bound on the number of stations activated in a round as an additional parameter, in particular, it could be $k$-activating, for an integer $k>0$.
 Similarly, an adversary may be additionally constrained by upper bounds on the frequency of packets injected into each individual station.

 \Paragraph{Leaky-bucket adversaries.}